Disneyland Dining Discounts & Coupons

 - These locations do accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
 However, they won’t allow you to take advantage of other benefits of that program, and you can’t redeem free birthday drinks or other free coffees that you may have earned through Starbucks Rewards.

 There are quite a few discounts that can save you money on off-site restaurants in the Disneyland area.
-Most chain restaurants have online email clubs, which are well worth joining, because they often send out great coupons.
-If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their coupons to a particular location.
-Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.
+Most chain restaurants have online email clubs, which are well worth joining, because they often send out great discounts or coupons.
+If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their discounts to a particular location.
+Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory offer, but it’s often good for only a short time.

 - Earl of Sandwich (Downtown Disney) offers high-quality, substantial hot sandwiches, meal-sized salads and wraps at reasonable prices.
 Kids (or not-too-hungry adults) can easily share one hot sandwich.
 You can join the Earl of Sandwich eClub to receive special offers and a special gift on your birthday.